dextritus/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image3]

-In order to obtain a bird's eye view of the road, sample points were obtained on a test image (sorce points), and mapped onto a destination image of size (1200,720).
-The method An example of the warped road image is given below.
+In order to obtain a bird's eye view of the road, sample points were obtained on a test image (source points), and mapped onto a destination image of size (1200,720).
+The method is called `warp_image`.
+An example of the warped road image is given below.

 ![alt text][image2]